COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/9-CD-Basics.md

 ---
-name: FP Basics
+name: CD Basics
-about: Ask a question FP basics
+about: Ask a question about CD Basics
-title: FP Basics
+title: CD Basics
 labels: ''
 assignees: ''